secdev02/Network-Support/COOKIE_EDITOR_GUIDE.md

 **The tool auto-detects the format!**

 1. Click "Import Cookies JSON"
-2. Select file (either format)
+2. Select file (any of the three formats)
 3. Tool detects:
+   - Array with `sameSite: "unspecified"` or `id` field → EditThisCookie format
-   - Array → Cookie-Editor format
+   - Array without those → Cookie-Editor format
    - Object with "cookies" → Our format
-4. Shows: "Format detected: Cookie-Editor" or "Format detected: Our Format"
+4. Shows: "Format detected: EditThisCookie", "Cookie-Editor", or "Our Format"
 5. All cookies loaded and selected by default

 ### Into Cookie-Editor Extension